YorDev/YorDev/README.md

 - Software engineering student
 - Made in 🇩🇴 20 years ago
 - I like learn new tech
-- I'm obsessed with good coding practices
+- Obsessed with good coding practices
-- I'm currently open for an Intern or a new job opportunity, this is [my resume](https://github.com/YorDev)
+- I'm available for employment opportunities, this is [my resume](https://github.com/YorDev)

 <br><br>